Norwich Cadets women's ice hockey

 The Norwich Cadets women's ice hockey team represents Norwich University in Northfield, Vermont.
 The school's women's team competes in NCAA Division III women's ice hockey, as part of the New England Hockey Conference (NEHC).
-Norwich alumna Sophie Leclerc has served as head coach of the program since the 2019–20 season.

 History

 The 2007–08 season marked the inaugural season of the Norwich Cadets as a varsity team.
 Mark Bolding was named the program's first head coach and would go on to coach twelve seasons with the Cadets.
 Sophie Leclerc led the club with 13 goals and 27 points and ranked second for assists, with 14.

 During the 2008–09 campaign, the Cadets enjoyed their first-ever ECAC East Conference Tournament championship.
 In the Cadets final 16 contests, they went 13–2–1, leading up to a 4–0 win over Salve Regina in the conference championship game.
 Four Cadets players named to the ECAC East All-Tournament team.
 The Cadets made their first NCAA Tournament appearance before falling to eventual runner-up Elmira 3–2 in the quarterfinals.

 In the 2010 NCAA Division III Quarterfinals, Sophie Leclerc scored the game-winning goal versus Plattsburgh State with 42 seconds left.
 She was part of a Cadets team that lost the 2010 NCAA Final to Amherst by a 7–2 tally.

 The Cadets were led by team captain Sophie Leclerc as the Cadets won their first Division III title in 2011.
 This was accomplished in only the fourth year of the program.
 The Cadets set program records in wins (25) and conference victories (17).
 On January 28, 2011, Julie Fortier notched the 50th goal of her career with a hat trick versus New England College as the Cadets prevailed by a 3–2 tally.
 In a January 29 contest versus Castleton, she became the second player in program history to record 100 points in a career with a goal in the first period.